blenderbox/html-boilerplate/README.md

 *    Write the CSS with a hierarchical approach.
 For instance, if the header element appears on the top of the page, put the header element at the top of the CSS file.
 *    All label tags attributes should be set to the value of the input field id so a user can click the label to select the field.
 All fields should have a label if there is design for it.

-*    CLEARING
+CLEARING
-o    We have two options for clearing, first the clearfix class and second the clear class.
-You can read more about the clearfix here http://www.webtoolkit.info/css-clearfix.html

-The basic clearing class, .clearfix, uses the ‘:after’ pseudo-selector to add clearing after the tag you are floating.
+We have two options for clearing, first the clearfix class and second the clear class.
+You can read more about the clearfix here http://www.webtoolkit.info/css-clearfix.html The basic clearing class, .clearfix, uses the ‘:after’ pseudo-selector to add clearing after the tag you are floating.
 To clear after a floated element, you can use clearfix.

 Examples of clearing after: